GerritCodeReview/plugins_automerger/src/main/resources/Documentation/config.md

   maxAutomergeVote on the downstream change.
 The original change uploaded by the user will have a vote of 0, so that it can be easily programatically distinguished from the otheres.

+  Will not vote if disableMaxAutomergeVote is true.

 global.minAutomergeVote
 : Value to vote on a failed automerge.

   When the automerger detects a merge conflict from one branch to another, it will vote minAutomergeVote for the configured automergeLabel.

+  Will not vote if disableMinAutomergeVote is true.

+global.disableMaxAutomergeVote
+: Whether to vote on a successful automerge.

+  If true, will not vote maxAutomergeVote on a successful downstream merge.
+  Defaults to false.

+global.disableMinAutomergeVote
+: Whether to vote on a failed automerge.

+  If true, will not vote minAutomergeVote on a failed downstream merge.
+  Defaults to false.

 global.hostName
 : Hostname to use in a custom conflict message.